open-airlab/VTNMPC-Autonomous-Wind-Turbine-Inspection/README.md

 # Autonomous Wind Turbine Inspection Framework Enabled by Visual Tracking Nonlinear Model Predictive Control (VT-NMPC)
 ![My Image](abstract_vtmpc.png)

-This repository contains the code and simulation files for the autonomous wind turbine inspection project.
+This repository contains the code and simulation files for the submitted paper title "Autonomous Wind Turbine Inspection Framework Enabled by Visual Tracking Nonlinear Model Predictive Control (VT-NMPC)".
 For this purpose, a time optimal path planner and a Visual tracking MPC is developed.
 Link to paper:

 **Installation instructions:**